jaz303/event-box/README.md

 #### `box.once(ev, cb, [ctx])`

 Register callback `cb` to be called the next time event `ev` is emitted, using optional `this` context `ctx`.
-The listener is then automatically removed.
+After being called once the listener is then automatically removed.
 Returns a callback that can later be passed `off()` to remove the listener.

 #### `box.once_c(ev, cb, [ctx])`